 The questions pondered by the writer(s) of the ancient Rig Veda are not unfamiliar to me.
 My questions are similar.

 Rather recently, another creation story came onto my radar.
-The Enuma Elish is the first of the Mesopotamian Seven Tablets of Creation, which are the most ancient of all creation stories.
+The Enuma Elish is the first of the Mesopotamian Seven Tablets of Creation, which are among the most ancient of all creation stories.
 Do these first few lines sound familiar?

 When in the height heaven was not named,